Troubleshooting

 How to Change or Remove www Directory from URL?

-The www/ directory used in the sample projects in Nette is the so-called public directory or document-root of the project.
-It is the only directory whose contents are accessible to the browser.
-And it contains the index.php file, the entry point that starts a web application written in Nette.
+The www/ directory used in Nette's sample projects represents the public directory or document-root of the project.
+It is the only directory whose content is accessible to the browser.
+It contains the index.php file, the entry point that starts the Nette web application.

-The solution is not to prevent access to all folders except www/ using rules in the .htaccess file or in the router.
-If your hosting does not allow setting the document root to a subdirectory (i.e., creating directories a level above the public directory), you should look for a different hosting service.
-Otherwise, you would be exposing yourself to significant security risks.
+If the hosting service does not allow setting the document-root to a subdirectory (i.e., creating directories one level above the public directory), look for another provider.
+Otherwise, you would face a significant security risk.
 It would be like living in an apartment where the front door cannot be closed and is always wide open.

 How to Configure a Server for Nice URLs?

-Apache: you need to enable and set mod_rewrite rules in the .htaccess file:
+Apache: You need to enable and configure mod_rewrite rules in the .htaccess file:

 RewriteEngine On